matrix-org/matrix-appservice-irc/docs/admin_room.md

 `!plumb !room:example.com irc.network.net #channel`

-*This command only works for bridge administrators*
+*This command only works for bridge administrators.*

 This command allows you to plumb a IRC channel into a room without using the HTTP provisioning API.
 This command does NOT validate that you have permission to do this on the IRC channel so please take care to ensure that the IRC channel is